 The print size is another crucial piece of information to keep in mind.
 For printing small-sized apparel or cards, any 4 x 6-sized layout would be okay.
 Whereas, for t-shirts and A4 size papers or even larger ones, you need the maximum to be 8.5 x 14.

-It’s also decided whether you want printouts with border or borderless in accord with the print size.
+It’s also decided whether you want printouts with border or borderless in accordance with the print size.
 In addition, some printers offer more than one print size that’s pretty pricier though but highly recommended for multiple uses.
 However, many conventions do not mention this information.
-That’s why it’s pretty risky to buy them as what if the size is not what you want your printouts to be in.
+That’s why it’s pretty risky to buy them as what if the size is not what you want your printouts to be in?

 The printer also needs to have connectivity options for devices such as mobile phones, tablets, laptops, and PCs as well as Wi-Fi, USB, and Bluetooth connectivity so you don’t always need a computer system to connect to the printer and so you can print it out.
 Connectivity with the mobile phone and other wireless devices also saves you from the irritating process of sending the file to the PC and then getting it done with the printer.

 If a printer you need is for office or professional and even for home use, speed is one of the factors that either make the printing worthwhile or absolutely frustrating.
-Typically, the printer’s speed goes between 1 to 5 pages per minute, which too, in black and white.
+Typically, the printer’s speed goes between 1 to 5 pages per minute, which too, is in black and white.

 Some of the highly efficient printers even print at the rate of 20 or sometimes 50 pages per minute, but they are extremely expensive but speak for the performance.
 Slow printers can really make the process quite annoying, so we suggest spending a little more.
 Although, here in the above-reviewed list, all the printers have a good speed on average.